First Time Visit in Cordoba 2025 – Itinerary, Best Time & Tips

 • Jewish Quarter

-Get delightfully lost wandering the lovely labyrinth of whitewashed lanes in the Judería neighborhood.
+Get delightfully lost wandering the lovely labyrinth of whitewashed lanes in the Judería neighborhood on your first time visit in Cordoba.
 These will be bursting with winding alleys, hidden plazas, elaborate wrought iron window grills, flower-filled patios, and connecting arches overhead.
 Duck into an atmospheric taberna specializing in Montilla wines to accompany classic tapas like salmorejo soup, boquerones marinated anchovies, or hearty oxtail stew!

 • Alcázar de los Reyes Cristianos